Adreview Generic Name & Formulations

 Administer thyroid blockade medications at least 1hr prior to dose; individualize.
 Give by IV inj over 1–2mins. <16yrs (<70kg): calculate dose based on body weight (see full labeling); (≥70kg): 10mCi (370MBq). ≥16yrs: 10mCi (370MBq).

 Adreview Boxed Warnings

 Should only be used by trained and experienced physicians in the safe use and handling of radionuclides to minimize radiation exposure.
-Ensure adequate hydration; encourage frequent voiding for first 48hrs post-administration.
+Ensure adequate hydration; encourage frequent voiding for first 48hrs post-inj.
 Allergy to iodine.
+Have resuscitation equipment/medications readily available.
 Conditions that affect the sympathetic nervous system (eg, Parkinson's disease, multiple system atrophy): risk of imaging errors.
 Increased risk for thyroid neoplasia without use of blocking agents.
 Monitor pulse, BP prior to and intermittently for 30mins post-administration.
-Have resuscitation equipment/medications readily available.
 Severe renal impairment.
 Neonates/infants: monitor for gasping syndrome.
 Elderly: assess renal function prior to administration.
 Pregnancy.
 Nursing mothers: interrupt and pump/discard breastmilk for at least 6 days after administration.